gilbertchen/benchmarking/README.md

 | 12th backup | 7.4 ( 8.8 , 1.0 ) | 12.0 ( 38.4 , 4.0 ) | 21.7 ( 18.4 , 2.2 ) | 37.4 ( 37.0 , 2.0 ) |

 Clearly Duplicacy was the winner by a confortable margin.
 It is interesting that restic, while being the second fastest, consumed excessive CPU (especially during the initial backup) such that the user CPU times were a lot higher than the eleapsed real times, which is bad for the user case where users want to keep the backup tool running in the background to minimize the interference with other tasks.
 This could be caused by using too many threads (or more precisely goroutines) in its local storage backend implementation.
-However, even if this issue is fixable, as restic currently does not support compression, the addition of compression will only further slow down the backup speeds.
+However, even if this issue is fixable, as restic currently does not support compression, the addition of compression will only further slow down its backup speeds.

 Now let us look at the sizes of the backup storage after each backup: